Blog Post

 At the heart of CNBC’s content are global business and financial stories.
 But beyond the numbers, there’s an increasing appetite for tech-related stories.
 Geopolitics, central bank policy, sustainability, trade, and travel topics also pique CNBC’s interest.

 The earnings season – when companies announce their profits – is always busy.
-And CNBC likes to cover key economic data, such as inflation or US payroll announcements.
+CNBC also likes to cover key economic data, such as inflation or US payroll announcements.

 They will cover other hard news stories, such as the US elections, but that’s still in relation to how that story will affect business and finance.